Websoft9/ansible-sqlite/docs/stack-components.md

 # Parameters

-The RabbitMQ deployment package contains a sequence of software (referred to as "components") required for RabbitMQ to run.
+The SQLite deployment package contains a sequence of software (referred to as "components") required for SQLite to run.
 Below list the important information, the component name, installation directory path, configuration file path, port, version, etc.

 ## Path

 This solution use Docker to deploy all service, you can run the command `docker ps` to list them

-### RabbitMQ
+### SQLite

-RabbitMQ installation directory:  */data/rabbitmq*
+SQLite installation directory:  */data/sqlite*
-RabbitMQ logs directory:  */data/logs/rabbitmq*
+SQLite logs directory:  */data/logs/sqlite*

 ### Apache